 According to Edgardo Benitez of the Green Alliance and the Platform in Defense of the Patuca River, the Tawahkas are under a particular amount of pressure .
 “This community of Tawahkas is at risk of extinction [if] the dam project at the Patuca River proceeds.”

 STORY: Miskitu Legend: The Mangoes of the Dead

 The 2009 Honduran coup d’état that installed President Pepe Lobo Sosa (with US support) created a procedural vacuum for any environmental protection, institutionally weak and multinational corporation-friendly, with no framework for addressing the multiple threats.
 Without the ability of the government to relocate and compensate illegal settlers in the core zone, and a clearly articulated political willingness at the highest level to improve the management and conservation of Río Plátano, the World Heritage property finds itself in a process of rapid degradation.

-As of June 2011, UNESCO has put the RPBR back on the World Heritage List in Danger.
+Since June 2011, UNESCO has put the RPBR back on the World Heritage List in Danger.
 Recommendations have been put forward from the UN that would rectify deficiencies in the legal system, establish permanent monitoring, and undertake efforts for long-term management of the Reserve.
 To date, these efforts still lack institutional will and financial backing.
-The reality is, until the Lobo regime and its coup-installed government is taken out of power, this situation will continue to worsen.
+The reality is, until the latest Juan Orlando Hernandez regime and its coup-installed government is taken out of power, this situation will continue to worsen.

 Oversight from the Forest Stewardship Council (FSC) certification of community-based logging in the area, done by Rainforest Alliance Smartwood and funded by the US Agency for International Development, has also been called into question.
 A statement provided to FSC-Watch by Frank Löwen, a forest expert previously employed in Rio Platano, alleges that some of Smartwood’s operations may have contributed to the Reserve’s problems, rather than helping overcome them.